iyah4888/SIGGRAPH18SSS/README.md

 5. Run "run_extract_feat.sh", which will process sample images in the "samples" folder.
 If you want to run your own images, notice that image files should be the PNG formats.

-# Note
+# Notes
-** At this point, only PNG image format is supported at the image loader. ** ** This code is only for the test phase, and does not include training code. **
+At this point, only PNG image format is supported at the image loader.

 # Citation
 If you use this code, please cite our paper: